sam-wright-1/personal-finance-automation/README.md

       docker compose -f docker-compose-non-dev.yml pull
       docker compose -f docker-compose-non-dev.yml up
       ```
-4. Log into apache superset by going to localhost:8088 in your browser and using `admin` as both the username and password (they are default creds that can be changed)
+4. Log into apache superset by going to localhost:8088 in your browser and using `admin` as both the username and password
 5. Import the test dashboard using the zip file located at `lib/superset/resources/personal_finance_test_dashboard.zip`.
 Go to the dashboard and make sure that data is appearing in the graphs.

-# Requirements
-* Docker Installation
-* Intermediate Python and SQL skills
+___

 # Purpose
 * Guide users to create a free, semi-automated financial system with code.
-* Create your own data engineering project using many tools and methods that are highly utilized in practice (Docker, Docker Compose, Superset, Airbyte, OOP, etc)
+* Create your own data engineering project using many tools and methods that are highly utilized in practice (Docker, Docker Compose, Superset, Airbyte, object-oriented programming, etc)
+* This project streamlines your financial spending data, subjecting it to a series of transformations before presenting it in an accessible dashboard capable of providing answers to a wide array of financial questions.
+All of this is containerized so its easy to use and rebuild if needed.

 # Benefit
 #### At the end of this guide you will have created: